 The Baltimore City Council President will fill one vacancy on the board; the others, selected through a formal application process, will consist of four JHU students, one faculty member, and two staff members.

 Applications submitted by the Oct.
 9 deadline will be reviewed by a nominating committee of Baltimore City community members, students, faculty, and staff, who will develop a list of recommended nominees for consideration by university leadership.
 University leaders will announce the new nominees in December.
 In 2024, they will send the list of nominees to the Maryland State Senate for consideration and confirmation during the legislative session.

 The membership of the board reflects Johns Hopkins' dedication to empowering diverse people, ideas, and experiences.
 Accountability board members will be expected to share a respect for diversity and a commitment to working across differences to ensure the JHPD is successful and effective and lives up to its promise to be the most progressive, accountable university police department in the nation.

 The board meets at least quarterly and holds at least one public meeting each year to seek input on JHPD policies, procedures, and training from community members of Baltimore City, with meeting minutes posted on a website available to the public.

-Non-student members must have significant ties to the Baltimore City community through residency and be willing to serve for two years (fall 2023-spring 2025).
-Student members must be willing to serve for one year (fall 2023-spring 2024) and must be enrolled at one of JHU's East Baltimore, Peabody, or Homewood campuses during the duration of their term.
+Non-student members must have significant ties to the Baltimore City community through residency and be willing to serve a two-year term from June 1, 2024 – May 31, 2026.
+Student members must be willing to serve a one-year term from June 1, 2024 – May 31, 2025, and must be enrolled at one of JHU's East Baltimore, Peabody, or Homewood campuses during the duration of their term.